radotooo/VueJs/README.md

 # To-do list 📆

-A simple to do list app
+A simple To-do list app

 ## Built With: